 Summary of Rising Five

 The poem begins with the speaker reflecting on the words of his child, or a child in his care.
 The child claims to be “rising five” rather than four years old.
 He is looking into the future, towards increased age, as a positive.
-This is something which scares the speaker and sends him into layers of contemplation about his environment and what it means to live.
+This is something that scares the speaker and sends him into layers of contemplation about his environment and what it means to live.

 He looks around him and sees the landscape is gracefully changing.
-It is not longer winter, but “rising spring.”
+It is no longer winter, but “rising spring.”
 He broadens his view further, up to the sky, and sees that the sun is setting.
 The day no longer exists, it is “rising night.”

-In the final stanza he reflects on how one considers the process of aging while young, and how that changes with marriage and parenthood.
+In the final stanza, he reflects on how one considers the process of aging while young, and how that changes with marriage and parenthood.
 By the end of the poem he sees living not as life but as “rising death.”

 Analysis of Rising Five

-In the first stanza of this poem the speaker presents the reader with a few personal details about his life that help to draw one into the narrative.
+In the first stanza of this poem, the speaker presents the reader with a few personal details about his life that help to draw one into the narrative.
 The poem begins with the specific, a child that the narrator is raising, and ends with broad statements on life and death.

-In the first lines the poet is relaying the words of a supplementary character in this narrative.
+In the first lines, the poet is relaying the words of a supplementary character in this narrative.
 The son of the speaker, or at least someone who he is taking care of, refers to himself as “rising five.”
 This child does not want to be “four” any longer, but instead claims to be closer to five.
 As the poet writes this section he adds in intimate details of the boy’s appearance.